Article

 • line charts are perfect for visualizing time-dependent dynamics of pretty much anything.

-HabitSpace is an engaging mobile app that helps people track their habits and improve their quality of life.
+HabitSpace is an engaging mobile app that helps people with detailed tracking of their habits and improve their quality of life.
 The analytics tab of the app shows users the summary of their overall progress and the completion rate for every habit.
-This is one of the most cheerful UI dashboard design examples because it has to be appealing for a regular user.
+This is one of the most cheerful UI dashboard examples because it has to be appealing for a regular user.

 For B2C apps, simplicity, engagement and even gamification work the best, so we leaned into them all heavily.
 We used cheerful colors and quite a lot of emojis.
 Both of them allow the user to navigate between the tasks easily.
 And emojis (as well as illustrations) work great as a gamification element.